What’s New?

 Use case 3: Using state without simulation

-If you are not planning to update the simulation dynamically, then a better option is removing (or disabling) the SimulationDomain actor and using SimulationState directly in the Surface actor.
-It may be way faster, more reliable, and save some memory.
+If you are not planning to update the simulation dynamically, then a better option is to remove or disable the SimulationDomain actor and use SimulationState directly in the FluxSurface.
+This solution may be way faster and more reliable and save some memory.
 Use this configuration:

-2. Click the right mouse button on SimulationDomian and expert it to state
+2. Click the right mouse button on SimulationDomian and export it to the state data asset.

 3. Set SimulationDomain->AffectWorld = false